CreatorDev/DTLS.Net/README.md

 2. No support for fragmentation of handshake packets
 3. Does not verify Server Certificates (against CA)

-The server currently has following limitations
+The server currently also has the following limitations:

 1. Does not verify client Certificates
 2. No support for fragmentation of handshake packets